caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

   - **trusted_leaf_cert_file** <span id="trusted_leaf_cert_file"/> is a path to a PEM CA certificate file against which to validate client certificates.

     Multiple `trusted_*` directives may be used to specify multiple CA or leaf certificates.
 Client certificates which are not listed as one of the leaf certificates or signed by any of the specified CAs will be rejected according to the **mode**.

+  - **verifier** <span id="verifier"/> enables the use of a custom client certificate verifier module.
+These can perform custom client authentication checks, such as ensuring the certificate is not revoked.

 - **issuer** <span id="issuer"/> configures a custom certificate issuer, or a source from which to obtain certificates.